-It is always best to speak to an immigration specialist in Thailand before applying for a U.S. visa application in Thailand.
+It is always best to speak to a US visa immigration specialist in Thailand before applying for a U.S. visa in Thailand.
 The K3 Visa process is best summed up as follows:

 - File an I-130 Immigration petition for the foreign spouse;